Published May 25, 2018 by Rebecca Wade

 Is there a minimum age requirement to possess a firearm in Virginia?

 While there are many child safety issues regarding gun use, in Virginia, there is no minimum age requirement to possess a firearm.
 “In fact, it is quite common for children to go out hunting with their parents at a young age,” says Wade.
 While people of any age are able to possess a gun, you must be 18 years or older to purchase one.

-There are a few places even open carry is denied, explains Wade.
+There are a few places where even open carry is denied, explains Wade.
 “Possession of a gun is prohibited in establishments that sell or distribute alcohol, such as a bar or liquor store.
 In addition, owners of private property have the right to prohibit firearms on their premises.”

-According to Wade, there are “felonies as well as some misdemeanors will prevent you from being able to get a concealed carry permit” such as substance abuse convictions.
-Once your application is approved and you receive your concealed carry permit you can take in anywhere in Virginia other than places that have specifically banned firearms based by virtue of it being a publicly owned building.
+According to Wade, there are “felonies as well as some misdemeanors that will prevent you from being able to get a concealed carry permit” such as substance abuse convictions.
+Once your application is approved and you receive your concealed carry permit you can take it anywhere in Virginia other than places that have specifically banned firearms based by virtue of it being a publicly owned building.

 Another topic of confusion is the idea of a firearm registry.
 The Commonwealth of Virginia does register gun owners.
 When you purchase a gun, you do not report to anyone that you have done so.
-Wade urges “if your gun gets stolen you need to report it as a stolen firearm to the police in case its used in a criminal offense.”
+Wade urges “if your gun gets stolen you need to report it as a stolen firearm to the police in case it’s used in a criminal offense.”

 - What Is Virginia’s New ‘Red Flag’ Gun Law?

 - Is Brandishing A Firearm a Crime in Virginia?